Papers

 2000 character limit reached

 Abstract: Stochastic gradient descent with momentum, also known as Stochastic Heavy Ball method (SHB), is one of the most popular algorithms for solving large-scale stochastic optimization problems in various machine learning tasks.
 In practical scenarios, tuning the step-size and momentum parameters of the method is a prohibitively expensive and time-consuming process.
 In this work, inspired by the recent advantages of stochastic Polyak step-size in the performance of stochastic gradient descent (SGD), we propose and explore new Polyak-type variants suitable for the update rule of the SHB method.
 In particular, using the Iterate Moving Average (IMA) viewpoint of SHB, we propose and analyze three novel step-size selections: MomSPS${\max}$, MomDecSPS, and MomAdaSPS.
 For MomSPS${\max}$, we provide convergence guarantees for SHB to a neighborhood of the solution for convex and smooth problems (without assuming interpolation).
 If interpolation is also satisfied, then using MomSPS$_{\max}$, SHB converges to the true solution at a fast rate matching the deterministic HB.
-The other two variants, MomDecSPS and MomAdaSPS, are the first adaptive step-sizes for SHB that guarantee convergence to the exact minimizer without prior knowledge of the problem parameters and without assuming interpolation.
-The convergence analysis of SHB is tight and obtains the convergence guarantees of SGD with stochastic Polyak step-sizes as a special case.
-We supplement our analysis with experiments that validate the theory and demonstrate the effectiveness and robustness of the new algorithms.
+The other two variants, MomDecSPS and MomAdaSPS, are the first adaptive step-size for SHB that guarantee convergence to the exact minimizer - without a priori knowledge of the problem parameters and without assuming interpolation.
+Our convergence analysis of SHB is tight and obtains the convergence guarantees of stochastic Polyak step-size for SGD as a special case.
+We supplement our analysis with experiments validating our theory and demonstrating the effectiveness and robustness of our algorithms.

 Citations (3)